 16 August - Karimabad – Passu – 51 km

-Phew, at last, I was on the bike again, cycling along the narrow road of the KKH.
-The way was washed away in many places, and clear evidence of rock falls could be seen everywhere.
-Fortunately, the road was relatively quiet with only a few trucks and jeeps.
-We arrived in Passu after a few hours of cycling and camped behind the Glacier Breeze Restaurant, right at the foot of the Passu Glassier.
-The restaurant is well known for its excellent cuisine, so we splashed out on supper and enjoyed the local Hunza food.
-We were also awarded a full moon, and what a sight as the moon rose and shone on the snow-covered mountains and nearby glacier!
+Phew, at last, I was back on the bike.
+The road was washed away with evidence of rockfalls and the going slow.
+Fortunately, it was relatively quiet, with only a few trucks and Jeeps.
+After a few hours of cycling, the way spat us out in Passu where camping was behind the Glacier Breeze Restaurant, right at the foot of the Passu Glassier.
+The restaurant was well known for its excellent cuisine, and we splashed out on supper and enjoyed the famed Hunza food.
+A full moon awarded our efforts, and what a sight as the moon rose and shone on the snow-covered mountains and nearby glacier.

 17 August - Passu – Sost - 41km

-The road continued up the valley, and although there were no significant climbs, it was fairly up and down, past many small villages.
-We arrived fairly early and stayed at the Park Hotel, a real local joint with very basic accommodation.
-Sost is a real border town with trucks running to and from China.
+The KKH continued up the valley, and although no significant climbs, it was undulating, past many small mountain settlements.
+The short distance made early arrival where we opted for a room at a shabby hotel, which turned out a real local joint offering the most basic of accommodation.
+Sost was a typical border town, dusty and dingy with trucks running to and from China.

 20 August - Sost – Karrimabad – 94 km